Close Menu

 Historically, the Swiss get along with everyone…and Baby Swiss loves to have fun with a variety of foods and beverages.
 Here are some basic suggestions on setting up a play date for your Baby Swiss.

-Aged reds: Beaujolais, cabernet sauvignon, pinot noir, merlot
+Wine: Fruity whites: Chardonnay, riesling, sauvignon blanc; Aged reds: Beaujolais, cabernet sauvignon, pinot noir, merlot

-Lager, pale ale, weiss (weizen)
+Beer: Lager, pale ale, weiss (weizen)

-Ham, corned beef
+Meats: Ham, corned beef

-Apples, pears, grapes, strawberries
+Fruits: Apples, pears, grapes, strawberries

-So Where Can I Buy Baby Swiss?
+So, Where Can I Buy Baby Swiss?

 Save

-Comments (6)
+Comments (9)

 My last name is Marty.
 Any chance you have anything with Marty and Swiss Cheese on it that I could purchase?
 Gift for my Dad who loves Swiss Cheese.